marixel/jina-vault2/! chapter 5.md

 		- **so... where's the glucose? is its production related to rubisco?**

 - ### 5.4.2: The Calvin Cycle: RuBP Regeneration
+	- during carbon cycle, carbon fixed onto RuBP by *rubisco* to form 3-phosphoglycerate (which is then phosphorylated and reduced to give rise to **glyceraldehyde 3-phosphate**)
+	- RuBP then regenerated through complex series of reactions to continue cycle
+	- cycle must make three turns to synthesize *one* **glyceraldehyde 3-phosphate**
+		- carbon molecules fix
 - ### 5.4.3: A Review of Photosynthesis

 ## 5.5: Photorespiration